Medications and Drugs

 What are the possible side effects of abacavir and lamivudine (Epzicom)?

-Other serious side effects that may not be signs of an allergic reaction.
+Abacavir and lamivudine can cause serious side effects that may not be signs of an allergic reaction.
 Call your doctor at once if you have:

 Less serious side effects include: